 Don’t ruin it for everyone else.
 Only send messages inside the 24+1 window.

 (2) Give people the chance to opt out…and respect it.

-Just because someone opted into a chat conversation doesn’t mean they want that conversation to continue eternally.
+Just because someone opted into a conversation doesn’t mean they want that conversation to continue eternally.
 That’s why you should offer people the choice to opt out of your conversation with a clearly marked button.
 (Facebook also allows people to block you or delete your conversation.)

 (3) Don’t send too many messages.

-(4) Choose the best Chat Marketing partner.
+(4) Choose the best mobile messaging partner.

 Subscribe to our newsletter and receive a spam-free roundup of our best articles, helpful tips, and exciting updates.